 Podcasts are gaining massive traction and are very deserving of it.
-As of 2020, there are currently 850,000 active podcasts and over 30 million podcast episodes.
+There are currently 850,000 active podcasts and over 30 million podcast episodes.
 Just recently The Joe Rogan Experience Podcast moved from YouTube to Spotify in a deal worth 100 million!

 Suffice to day, a podcast is an effective way to share and consume new knowledge, entertain, and have become a proven marketing channel to build your personal brand.

 Whether you own a SaaS business or an online boutique, podcasting can open up many marketing opportunities for you.

 But creating your own podcast?
 That can seem out of reach.
 We’re here to tell you that it isn’t!
 Podcasting can be a great way to reach your audience on a deeper level, and transmit your message and value through an innovative and growing channel.

 Here are the most important steps to launch your own podcast, build your personal brand, and create content on the topics that matter to your audience.

 1. Listen to top podcasters and take notes

 A great way to start is by listening to the best.
 Search for podcasts that cater to you and your audience, listen, and take note of everything from cadence, topics, guests, length, style, and audio.